yoshiysoh/visuaudio/README.md

 Visualizing audio by various way.
 Creating generative art from audio.

+# General idea
+From spectral information of the audio, create something cool.
+This project approach creative area between generative art and physics.

 # TODO
 - [ ] make logo of this project
 - [ ] STFT